qaecology/blogdown-website/content/project/Metaresearch/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Metaresearch and reproducibility"
-summary: "Related to the Interdisciplinary Meta-Research Group (IMeRG), we study the science of how science is done.
+summary: "We study the science of how science is done with the MetaMelb Lab.
 This is called metaresearch or metascience, and is important in understanding credibility, replicability and reproducibility of scientific claims."
+date: 2021-08-26
+weight: 6
 tags: []
 categories: []